 Path to Complex Reintegration.
 Marine crocodiles and, possibly, basilosaurids change their ancestral networks by losing elements and by increasing connections of the metapodials, which results in increased density (primarily) and better integration of their bones (secondarily).
 The extreme end to this path is the heavily reduced limb-fin of the penguin, which is also accompanied by fusion of elements.

 Path to Homogeneous Reintegration.
 The most impressive changes are noted in the forefins of ichthyosaurs.
 Although they share with other marine reptiles the addition of numerous phalangeal elements, ichthyosaurs abandoned the tree-like appendage for a new, web-like, structure.
 Ichthyosaurs reintegrated their digits into the mesopodium with the addition of anterior and posterior contacts and articulations.
-Hence, the metacarpals and the numerous phalanges of the ichthyosaurs radically adopt the connectivity pattern of carpal bones (increased clustering, centrality, and degree) –– this is mesopodalization [9,10,18] in network terms.
+Hence, the metacarpals and the numerous phalanges of the ichthyosaurs radically adopt the connectivity pattern of carpal bones (increased clustering, betweenness centrality, and degree) –– this is mesopodalization [9,10,19] in network terms.
 These forefins are highly integrated and homogeneous, as nearly all elements are well-connected with their surroundings with a similar number of connections.
 But at the same time, this strategy allowed ichthyosaurs to have forefins that did not lose much of their modularity.

 The majority of the SECAD tetrapods present changes in terms of bone connectivity that include mainly the addition of a variable number of phalanges in most digits, some moderate increase in the integration of the metacarpal bones, or some minor reductions (by loss or fusion of elements).
 In all these cases, the limb-into-forefin transformation was actually achieved by the persistence of interdigital soft-tissue and by enclosing the limb in a broad soft-tissue envelope, which provided its form and made it functional.
 The underlying connectivity pattern does not influence greatly the form of the fin.
 This strategy is like wearing “baby mittens”: fingers might be able to move inside the mittens but they no longer function as separate modules.
 With their “baby mittens”, these tetrapods managed to explore regions outside the known morphospace of other tetrapods, attempting higher disintegration (mosasaurs and plesiosaurs) of the limb or some moderate reintegration (basilosaurs) — but without losing their digits.
 In the meantime, ichthyosaurs followed a different strategy and “zipped up” their fingers showing a costly reintegration of their limb to a modular pattern that is analogous to fishes, with the addition of interdigital bony elements and lateral connections.